aimas-upb/ai-mas-challenges/README.md

 # AI-MAS Lab challenge

-Have fun runn
+Can you help us solve these problems?
+The AI-MAS Lab is looking for the best solutions!

 ## Submission Format

-We will expect your final solutions **until the 26th of October, 23:59**.
-We expect your solutions via a Github repo
+You can send your final solutions **until the 26th of October, 23:59** using the following form https://goo.gl/forms/CX407rp5ysISIL9Y2.

+We expect your solutions via a Github repo (use the same subfolder structure).

+Only `problem_0_researcher` is mandatory.

-Each problem (subfolder) has more details under this section.
+Each problem (subfolder) has more details under the Readme section with the same title as this one.

 ### Before you get started